 Navigating the complexities of union payroll can be a daunting task for businesses.
 With their specific regulations, unique deductions, and intricate documentation requirements, it’s crucial for employers to stay informed and ensure compliance when paying union employees.

-Unions require heavy time tracking to ensure employees are not working more hours than permitted or working hours that don’t align with their schedules.
-But payroll processing for union employees does not have to be a major burden: having the right tools in place—such as time and attendance tracking or mobile punching functionality to help ensure that employees don’t clock in from outside of the building or geographic area designated by the employer—can make the process relatively simple.
+While unions require heavy time tracking to ensure employees are not working more hours than permitted or working hours that don’t align with their schedules, payroll processing for union employees doesn’t have to be a major burden: having the right tools in place—such as time and attendance tracking or mobile punching functionality to help ensure that employees don’t clock in from outside of the building or geographic area designated by the employer—can make the process relatively simple.

 Here are three important things to keep in mind when thinking about payroll processing for union workers:

-- Closed shop – Employees are required to join the union as a condition of being hired, and companies cannot hire a candidate not willing to join.
+- Employees are required to join the union as a condition of being hired, and companies cannot hire a candidate not willing to join the union.